Master of Science in Conservation

 Summary

 The Master’s Programme in Conservation sharpens your ability to identify and process complex issues in the heritage conservation and management field and offers many options for specialisation.
-Studies at the programme involve exploring how historical aspects can be seen as resources in sustainable development and developing new skills in the documentation, assessment, interpretation, and conservation of cultural heritage.
+Studies at the programme involve exploring how historical aspects can be seen as resources in sustainable development and developing new skills in documenting, assessing, and interpreting cultural heritage.

 About